Ericarthurc/Rust-Axum-Server-using-Webpack/README.md

 #### Missing

-- Frontend `DELETE` method call
+- Frontend `DELETE` method call to backend
-- Rerender of frontend on state change
+- Move data to database for persistent state